SAVE WILLIAMSTOWN

 Save Williamstown is a broad based community group, we do not aim to be prescriptive but we aim to constrain development to appropriate sustainable development and encourage the sort of development which is complementary to our community and does not strain our communal infrastructure.

-Hobsons Bay City Council's planning scheme amendment C33 set out guidance for industrial land management in 2008.
-Planning Scheme Amendment C11 set out height limits for Williamstown in 2003.
-Council's heritage overlays set out suitable height limits of the precincts.
+Council's heritage overlays set out suitable height limits of the named heritage precincts.
+The heritage is set out in planning scheme amendments C34 and updated in 2011 with amendment C68.
 The Municipal Strategic Statement values the heritage of Williamstown.
-So the State Government Planning Minister, Justin Madden’s unilateral decision to rezone the Former Port Phillip Woollen Mill Site to Residential when Mixed Use which included some residential and some commercial use would have been more appropriate and sustainable.
-The lack of democracy has angered the community.
+We fought the previous State Government Planning Minister, Justin Madden’s unilateral decision to rezone the Former Port Phillip Woollen Mill Site to Residential when Mixed Use which included some residential and some commercial use would have been more appropriate and sustainable was clearly a bad decision.
+In December 2011 the site has been rezoned Mixed Use which is a much more appropriate zoning but there is no part of the site marked as unsuitable for residential despite the Advisory Committee suggesting the minister note the new safety information after the Buncefield explosion in 2005.

 The closing date for written submissions was 27th August 2010.